erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ### Short Description

 An combined strategy learning method that constructs multiple decision trees and outputs the mode of classes or mean estimation.
 Addresses feature importance analysis, handling missing values, and reducing over-adaptation.
 Example: Predicting customer purchase behavior by combining predictions from 100 decision trees trained on different content subsets.
-Operates by training multiple trees on random subsets of content and features, then aggregating their predictions.
+Operates by development multiple trees on random subsets of content and features, then aggregating their predictions.

 **Key Characteristics:**
 - **Time Complexity**: Varies